 A dog attack can be a terrifying experience for victims.
 As a result, those injured may sometimes develop psychological or emotional issues.
 This may include depression, withdrawal, nightmares and flashbacks.
 Additionally, the development of post-traumatic stress disorder is common for many who have suffered dog bites.
 These conditions may persist for an extended period, or throughout a victim’s life.

-Often, those injured in dog attacks require medical treatment.
+Often, those injured in dog attacks in New Haven require medical treatment.
 This can be costly, particularly when the effects are lasting and long-term care is needed.
 When the victim is bitten through no fault of their own, the dog owner may be held liable.
 As such, it may benefit those who have suffered dog bite injuries to seek legal counsel and representation.
 An attorney may explain their rights and help them to understand their options.